 During any transformation effort, it is common to get caught up in the technology.
-New tools, new systems, new infrastructure all promise to fundamentally change the organisation.
+New tools, new systems, new infrastructure all promise to fundamentally change the organization.

 But you can’t transform without people.

-Technology is the enabler that provides people with the tools to transform organisations.
+Technology is the enabler that provides people with the tools to transform organizations.